d18n/gen-e2e-speaker-verification/roadmap.md

 Once an initial version of this model works well, I'd like to start going through and indexing creative commons videos, and creating datasets with more speakers.
-Idea would be to use the current model to split audio up into clips that it thinks are produced by a given speaker, would set a relatively high confidence threshold.
+Idea would be to use the current model to split audio up into clips that it thinks are produced by a given speaker, would set a relatively high confidence threshold to auto-accept.
 Anything below that, we would hold onto, and use as a validation set to see if we were able to improve the accuracy of the model.
 Anything that it was still struggling with, we can manually label, re-train, and repeat.
 Hopefully once trained on the initial set of languages, we can perform a similar process for other languages, that aren't very well represented in data sets like Mozilla's open voice.
-Mozilla has a goal of 10,000 hours, we could hopefully achieve that.

 Once we have this encoder trained well, I'd like to use it in a similar method as was used in [Real-Time-Voice-Cloning](https://github.com/CorentinJ/Real-Time-Voice-Cloning).
 It seems like if we used this speaker embedding in a text-to-speech